hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 841

-Do not send away [O Prophet] those who supplicate their Lord morning and evening, seeking His pleasure.
+Do not send away [O Prophet] those who invoke their Lord morning and evening, seeking His pleasure.
 You are not accountable for them whatsoever, nor are they accountable for you whatsoever.
 If you still send them away, you will be one of the wrongdoers.

 # 842

-Thus We have tested some of them by meas of others, so that they may say, “Are these the ones whom Allah has favored among us?”
+Thus We have tested some of them by means of others, so that they may say, “Are these the ones whom Allah has favored among us?”
 Does Allah not know best those who are grateful?

 # 843